-- Established an accounting system with adequate internal controls that provide full accountability for revenues, expenditures, assets, and liabilities. - Prepared financial statements which are presented fairly and in accordance with generally accepted accounting principles (GAAP). - Submitted financial reports (including Federal Finance Reports), cash reports, and claims for advances and reimbursements contain accurate and reliable financial data and are presented according to the terms of applicable agreements. - Expended Federal funds in accordance with the terms of award agreements and those provisions of Federal law or regulations that could have a material effect on the financial statements or the awards tested.
+- Established an accounting system with adequate internal controls that provide full accountability for revenues, expenditures, assets, and liabilities. - Prepared financial statements which are presented fairly and in accordance with generally accepted accounting principles (GAAP). - Submitted financial reports (including Federal Finance Reports), cash reports, and claims for advances and reimbursements contain accurate and reliable financial data and are presented according to the terms of applicable agreements. - Expended federal funds in accordance with the terms of award agreements and those provisions of federal law or regulations that could have a material effect on the financial statements or the awards tested.

-When a recipient has an audit finding, it must develop a Corrective Action Plan to respond to each finding.
-The Corrective Action Plan has to provide the name(s) of the contact person(s) responsible for the plan, the actions taken, and the anticipated completion date.
-If the recipient disagrees with the findings, the recipient provides an explanation and specific reasons for disagreement in its Corrective Action Plan.
+When a Recipient has an audit finding, it must develop a Corrective Action Plan (CAP) to respond to each finding.
+The CAP must provide the name(s) of the contact person(s) responsible for the plan, the actions taken, and the anticipated completion date.
+If the Recipient